mmisw/mmiorr/org.mmisw.watchdog/README.txt

   and then ejecute the jar directly, eg.:
   $ java -jar target/watchdog-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+== TODO ==

+- Only CF conversion is included.
+Other conversions to be included as we work on them.
+- Generate skos:hiddenLabel properties for CF aliases

+- Code for registration at ORR already included but not functional yet.

 === Implementation ===

 A generic interface ICf2Skos is used to allow different implementations of the CF conversion.
 Currently, there are two implementations: Cf2SkosJena (based on the Jena framework [2]) and Cf2SkosSkosApi (a new implementation based on the SKOS API [3]).

-== TODO ==

-- Only CF conversion is included.
-Other conversions to be included as we work on them.

-- Include registration of resulting ontology to MMI ORR
+Unfortunately, the latter, skosapi, is causing problems at the ORR (which is based on Jena: seems like it exposes limitations of Jena to read ontologies created with SKOS API (ie, OWLAPI).

 == Refs ==
 [1] http://cf-pcmdi.llnl.gov